 Unagi | 鰻

 Unagi or freshwater eel is a traditional food and beloved delicacy in Japan.
-This delicious dish is rich in vitamin, protein, mineral, and easy to digest.
-Local even believe unagi can provide stamina and energy on hot days.
-So it is a high demand in summer or a sunny day.
+This delicious dish is rich in vitamins, protein, minerals, and is easy to digest.
+Locals even believe unagi can provide stamina and energy on hot days.
+So it is a high demand in summer or on a sunny day.

 Unagi can be served in a variety of cooking methods.
 You can eat unagi sushi at most of the sushi restaurants or head over to the unagi specialties store.